 Lack of staff training

-Healthcare providers may not have their staff well trained to use the latest RCM systems in billing or charge capture.
+Healthcare providers may not have their staff well trained to use the latest Revenue Cycle Management systems in billing or charge capture.
 If the staff responsible cannot correctly capture demographic data on the front-end and translate it into undeniable claims, then the institution will be facing a huge problem.

 Failure to monitor the claims process